skr31/SONiC/doc/nvidia_component_listing_hld.md

 ONIE                |  2022.08-5.3.0010-9600
 ```

-Some of the components might need to move from compilation to init flow, because they can be changed after installation.

 ## Internal NVIDIA Components
 The .mk files under `sonic-buildimage/platform/mellanox/` export the versions of each of the Nvidia components: SDK, FW, SAI, HW-MGMT, MFT.